Questions and Answers on ModWood

 How should ModWood be stored and handled?

-Whether at the timber merchant premises or at your own house awaiting installation, ModWood should be stored on edge in a dry, flat area under roof and off the ground.
+Whether at the timber merchant premises or at your own house awaiting installation, ModWood must be stored on edge in a dry, flat area under roof and off the ground.

 Failure to keep packs dry in storage can lead to the growth of mould spores on boards.